Credit Cards Balance Transfer Credit Cards

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Capital One accepts balance transfers, which is a transaction that allows you to reduce the cost of credit card debt by transferring your balance to a different credit card with a low introductory interest rate.
-Capital One offers three balance transfer credit cards, all of which have low introductory APR offers for a set period of time after your qualifying balance transfer is complete.
+Like many credit card issuers, Capital One accepts balance transfers, which allow you to reduce the overall cost of credit card debt by transferring your balance to a different card with a low introductory interest rate.
+Capital One offers three balance transfer credit cards, all with 0% intro APR offers for a set period after your qualifying balance transfer is complete.

-Note that you’ll typically pay an upfront fee with any balance transfer, Capital One or otherwise.
-But because balance transfer credit cards can save you money on interest, you’ll usually still spend less over time than you would if you didn’t transfer your balance.
+Credit card issuers routinely charge an upfront fee with any balance transfer (though you might avoid this charge by borrowing from a community bank or credit union), and Capital One is no exception.
+But because balance transfer cards can save you money on interest, you’ll usually still spend less over time than you would if you didn’t transfer your balance.

-You also have the option to transfer your balance on a Capital One card to a different credit card issuer.
-This means if you find a good balance transfer offer from a different provider and you owe money on any Capital One card, you can move it over to the new card instead.
+• If you find an attractive balance transfer offer from a different provider and owe money on any Capital One card, you can move it over to the new card instead.

 Tip